 We also met with York Civic Trust, Merchant Taylors, The Mansion House, York Georgian Society, York Bid and the Merchant Adventurers to discuss the project and taking it further.

-Sadly the Covid pandemic brought the rest of our research to a halt.
-Visits to view essential documents such as the National Trust records based at Northallerton, and the 1791 water rates records in the Borthwick Institute, which would have answered a number of questions haven’t been possible.
+Sadly the Covid pandemic brought the rest of our research to a halt fro quite some time.
+Visits to view essential documents such as the National Trust records based at Northallerton, and the 1791 water rates records in the Borthwick Institute, which would have answered a number of questions weren’t held up possible.
 We also had to call a halt to our classes.
-As such the information here is incomplete, but we plan to add to it as we can.
+We were finally able to complete this in July 2021

 We had also hoped to do a physical exhibition at the end of this, however this is impossible for the time being.
 We decided then to add it all online, including all the ‘jigsaw puzzle pieces’ we are still combing through, so there is a an archive pulling together lots of random information that is online.
-Due to the pandemic we’ve also been unable to gain permissions to use licensed images
+Due to the pandemic we’ve also been unable to gain permissions to use licensed images, but it’s now hoped to add images of the street

 We also welcome information from members of the community who may be able to add to this.
 We’d like to extend thanks to our fab volunteers who have done sterling work pulling all the info together